 A few of us have been here before, either in abusive relationships or as friends bearing witness to our closest people enduring abusive relationships.
 Or we’ve experienced both.
 Either way, it is an emotionally challenging space to be in.

-If you’re a friend to someone in an abusive relationship, you may feel like you want to do something or want to support them but don’t know where to start.
-As HOLAA!we thought we’d put together a list of some important things that you can do.
+If you’re a friend or loved one to someone in an abusive relationship, you may feel like you want to do something or want to support them but don’t know where to start.
+As HOLAA! we thought we’d put together a list of some important things that you can do.

 More than anything, your friend needs you to listen.
 Listen to what they’re saying and what they’re not saying.
 Do not try and solve things.
 Listen.
 If your friend is speaking about the abuse, it’s a big step forward and chances are they’re tapping into all of their courage and through all of their shame to tell you what’s going on.

 Honour this act of vulnerability by listening and being truly engaged.
 Your friend may also need you to act as a sounding board.
 Basically, they recognise that they’re in an abusive relationship and they’re hearing themselves out.
 You may have to go through this conversation with them a few times.
 See it as a build up to them getting ready to take action.